Praying for My Enemies

 You who are the true light, lighten their darkness.
 You who are the whole truth, correct their errors.
 You who are the incarnate word, give life to their souls.
 Tender Lord Jesus, let me not be a stumbling block to them, nor a rock of offense.
 My sin is sufficient to me, without harming others.

 I, a slave to sin, beg your mercy on my fellow slaves.
 Let them be reconciled with you, and through you reconciled to me.
 Do this, my good Creator and my merciful Judge, according to your mercy that cannot be measured.
 Forgive me all my debts as I, before you, forgive all those indebted to me.
 Perhaps this may not be so because in your sight I have not yet done this perfectly, but my will is set to do it, and to that end I am doing all I can.
-I ahve prayed as a weak man and a sinner; you who are mighty and merciful, hear my prayer.
+I have prayed as a weak sinner; you who are mighty and merciful, hear my prayer.
 Amen.

 I believe prayer changes things and changes people.
 Maybe it will even help me know how to stand up against this regime of my enemies.